GDQuest/gdscript-docs-maker/README.md

 GDScript Docs Maker is a set of tools to convert documentation you write inside your code to an online or offline code reference in the [markdown](https://daringfireball.net/projects/markdown/syntax) or [hugo](https://gohugo.io/) format.
 If you make plugins or a framework for Godot, GDScript Docs Maker will generate API reference documentation from your code.

+**It is for Godot 3.
+The tool does not work with Godot 4.**

-It creates documents following Godot's built-in class reference.
+GDScript Docs Maker creates documents following Godot's built-in class reference.
 You can see an example with our [Godot Steering Toolkit documentation](https://gdquest.gitbook.io/godot-3-steering-ai-framework-reference/)

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->